robertdigital/rfcs/rfcs/0004-fulltext-search.md

   analysis (stemming) of a set of text documents.
 It provides frequency and location for the language-specific stems found in the text documents being indexed.
+- `ranking algorithm`: "Ranking attempts to measure how relevant documents are to a particular query, so that when there are many matches the most relevant ones can be shown first." [-Postgres Documentation](https://www.postgresql.org/docs/11/textsearch-controls.html#TEXTSEARCH-RANKING-SEARCH-RESULTS)
+  **Algorithms**:
+  - `standard ranking`: ranking based on the number of matching lexemes.
+  - `cover density ranking`: Cover density is similar to the standard fulltext search ranking except that the proximity of matching lexemes to each other is taken into consideration.
+This function requires lexeme positional information to perform its calculation, so it ignores any "stripped" lexemes in the index.

 ## Detailed Design